Deepthi3245/Netflix/README.md

 **Key Features:**

-1)Content Performance Analysis:
+1) Content Performance Analysis:
 Visualizes the performance of different Netflix titles in terms of viewership metrics.
 Allows users to track the popularity and streaming hours of various shows and movies.

-2)User Demographics:
+2) User Demographics:
 Analyzes the breakdown of Netflix users based on demographics such as age group, region, and user type (e.g., free trial, paid subscribers).

 3) Trending Titles: